-- ☑ Policies and procedures for preventing, identifying and responding to risks to the safety (including the prevention of all forms of harm, abuse and neglect) and wellbeing of people using services17. - ☑ Where required, documented and implemented processes for ensuring the screening requirements in the Working with Children (Risk Management and Screening) Act 2000 (blue card system), including the risk management strategy are met, including: - ensuring all relevant persons working in or for the organisation (including governing body members) have either a current blue card or exemption card or (for paid employees only) a pending application for a blue card or exemption card18 - maintaining an employee register to manage and track the status of applications including pending applications, blue/exemption card numbers, expiry dates and any other relevant information (e.g. the type of employment or any exemptions that may apply) - appropriately managing the notification of a negative notice for any person working in or for the organisation - linking any person who already holds a blue card or exemption card with the organisation - ensuring that a child and youth risk management strategy addressing the eight minimum requirements set out in the Working with Children (Risk Management and Screening) Regulation 2011 is in place and is reviewed annually. - ☑ Processes for ensuring a safe environment for people who use services that take into account the types of services delivered and legislative requirements19.
+- ☑ Policies and procedures for preventing, identifying and responding to risks to the safety (including the prevention of all forms of harm, abuse and neglect) and wellbeing of people using services. - ☑ Where required, documented and implemented processes for ensuring the screening requirements in the Working with Children (Risk Management and Screening) Act 2000 (blue card system), including the risk management strategy are met, including: - ensuring all relevant persons working in or for the organisation (including governing body members) have either a current blue card or exemption card before commencing in their role . - maintaining an employee register to manage and track the status of applications including pending applications, blue/exemption card numbers, expiry dates and any other relevant information (e.g. the type of employment or any exemptions that may apply) - appropriately managing the notification of a negative notice for any person working in or for the organisation - linking any person who already holds a blue card or exemption card with the organisation - ensuring that a child and youth risk management strategy addressing the eight minimum requirements set out in the Working with Children (Risk Management and Screening) Regulation 2011 is in place and is reviewed annually. - ☑ Processes for ensuring a safe environment for people who use services that take into account the types of services delivered and legislative requirements.

-- ☑ Documented processes for ensuring that Criminal History Screening Prescribed Notice (Yellow Card) required under the Disability Services Act 2006 for persons working in or for the service (this includes staff, volunteers, students on work experience) are met, including: - ensuring that all relevant persons engaged in or for the organisation undergo appropriate criminal history screening (e.g. Yellow Card, Blue Card/Yellow Card Exemption) - managing and tracking the status of screening applications and expiry
+☑ Documented processes for ensuring that Criminal History Screening - Prescribed Notice (Yellow Card) required under the Disability Services Act 2006 for persons working in or for the service (this includes staff, volunteers, students on work experience) are met, including:

+- ensuring that all relevant persons engaged in or for the organisation undergo appropriate criminal history screening (e.g. Yellow Card, Blue Card/Yellow Card Exemption) - managing and tracking the status of screening applications and expiry dates by maintaining a register - appropriately managing the notification of a negative notice and notifications of change in criminal history for any person working in or for the organisation

-17 These requirements also apply where organisations have subcontracting arrangements in place.
+&lt;sup>18 These requirements also apply where organisations have subcontracting arrangements in place.